Workingwise.co.uk’s annual survey was published for National Older Workers Week and...read more

 A new report highlights the impact of ageist attitudes on older workers.

-Older workers are seen as having lower levels of performance, less ability to learn, and being more costly than younger workers, according to a new report which highlights how negative attitudes to ageing damage older people.
+Older workers are seen as having lower levels of performance, less ability to learn, and being more costly than younger workers, according to a new report which highlights how the impact of ageism damages older people.

 The report, Doddery but dear?, by the Centre for Ageing Better, reviewed all existing research on attitudes to ageing and found that the UK’s attitudes to ageing are overwhelmingly negative, with older people subject to a host of damaging stereotypes.